 The Smart team is exploring how MaaS solutions could offer more sustainable travel options and improve people’s lives in and around Cambridgeshire and Peterborough, and beyond.

 - Working with local bus operators to see if they can make their data available to other third parties, so they can begin to use it to develop new tools to encourage bus use.

 - Carrying out an audit of transport data available to councils that can be used to augment the bus data, thereby creating smarter and richer applications.

 - Investing in the development of a free-to-use, multi-operator, multi-modal travel app MotionMap, using real-time and timetable data to more accurately predict journey times.

 - Making the data collated on the Intelligent City Platform (iCP) widely available for re-use to really encourage a market for new apps and travel planning tools to develop Mobility as a Service.

 - Researching options for integrated ticketing allowing users to pay easily pay for travel through debit cards, mobile phones and travel cards.

-In March 2021 we worked with City Science on an Innovate UK MaaS project, and as part of the work a survey was created to help with the research needed to shape the future of transport and mobility (which is your ability to get from A to B).
+In March 2021 the team worked with City Science on an Innovate UK MaaS project, and as part of the work a survey was created to help with the research needed to shape the future of transport and mobility (which is your ability to get from A to B).

-Smart Cambridge has worked with transport consultants ARUP to investigate how more people might be encouraged to use public transport if they could use a single ticket, which could be bought online or cashless to cover their journey.
+The Smart team has worked with transport consultants ARUP to investigate how more people might be encouraged to use public transport if they could use a single ticket, which could be bought online or cashless to cover their journey.